data-apis/scipy-2023-presentation/paper/paper.rst

 learning, statistical computing, and, more generally, functionality which is out-of-scope, but needed in specific contexts. [#]_

-.. [#] To participate in Consortium efforts, consult the public issue tracker for the Array API Standard :cite:`Consortium2022a`.
+.. [#] To participate in Consortium efforts, consult the public issue tracker for the Python array API standard :cite:`Consortium2022a`.

 We should also note that array API standardization is not the only standardization effort spearheaded by the Consortium.
 We are also working to